TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 - **Web:** Dexie + localStorage (with no references to `expo-secure-store`).
 - **Native:** SQLite + `expo-secure-store`.
 - Auto‑sync via NetInfo and real‑time updates from Supabase with RLS in place.
 - An integrated **Admin Dashboard (Phase 7)** that uses a new role column in the profiles table.
-The first user is automatically an admin, and when an admin signs up, three dummy profiles ("Jane", "Jon", and "James Doe") are also inserted.
+The very first user who signs up becomes an admin, and you can run the separate SQL command (Step 4, “Separate SQL Command for Dummy Accounts”) to insert three dummy profiles ("Jane", "Jon", and "James Doe") if needed.
+- **Important:** If the display name remains empty (resulting in a “Loading local profile…” message), update your display name using the “Edit Profile” screen.

 **Possible Expansions:**

 - Create corresponding auth.users records for dummy accounts (if needed).